Advanced Placement

 Your teacher is required to use the Java programming language.

-You'll be introduced to broader concepts in computer science, including analyzing data, explaining how the internet works, and exploring the impacts of computer science in areas like cybersecurity.
+You'll be introduced to broader concepts in computer science, including analyzing data, explaining how the internet works, and exploring the impacts of computer science in areas like cybersecurity and AI.

 You'll do a deep dive into programming with Java, exploring more advanced programming concepts.

-The AP Exam is made up of both a traditional paper and pencil part and a performance task that’s completed during the school year.
-The paper and pencil part is made up of multiple-choice questions.
-The performance task requires you to write a program of your choice and provide written answers to a series of questions about your program.
+The AP Exam is made up of both a performance task that’s completed during the school year and a traditional exam, which will be digital starting in May 2025.
+The performance task requires you to write a program of your choice and record a video of your program running, which must be submitted before the exam.
+The exam contains multiple-choice questions about general course content and then a section requiring written responses to a series of questions about your performance task.

-The AP Exam is a traditional paper and pencil exam with multiple-choice questions and free-response questions.
+The AP Exam is a traditional exam with multiple-choice questions and free-response questions, which will be digital starting in May 2025.
 You'll have to demonstrate your knowledge of Java programming in the free-response questions by writing program code.

-Learn more about the benefits of taking AP Computer Science A and AP Computer Science Principles.
-And learn about scholarships, paid internships, and other opportunities for high school and college students interested in computer science.
+Learn more about the benefits of taking AP Computer Science Principles and AP Computer Science A. And learn about scholarships, paid internships, and other opportunities for high school and college students interested in computer science.